ManishaKadali/avm-genai-hackathon-usecases/README.md

 # avm-genai-hackathon-usecase
 The initial descriptions of all use cases are posted.

-<ul>We will post the API's Wednesday at 11:00 PM for those keen and curious.</ul>
+<ul>We will post the API's Wednesday at 11:00 PM for those keen and curious.
+COMPLETED</ul>
-<ul>We will post Sample Presentation Thursday at 11:00 PM</ul>
+<ul>We will post Sample Presentation Thursday at 11:00 PM.
+COMPLETED</ul>

 Please note the descriptions are directionally correct and are subject to minor modifications / enhancements.